 Thesis or Professional Project Committee

-For a thesis, the committee must be at least two faculty members, with one serving as chair (or two as co--chairs).
-For a professional project, the committee normally consists of one faculty member, serving as chair, and one client or community partner.
+For a thesis, the committee must be at least two faculty members, one of which must be a regular member of the Urban and Regional Planning faculty, with that URP faculty member serving as chair (or two as co--chairs).
+For a professional project, the committee normally consists of one Urban and Regional Planning Program faculty member, serving as chair, and one client or community partner.
 Approval of the proposal and final product is required of all committee members.
 Both the student and the committee should clearly understand their mutual expectations with respect to the amount of work to be done.

 Responsibility of the Student